Transfer Learning of Real Image Features with Soft Contrastive Loss for Fake Image Detection

 With the rapid development and maturity of generative models, the increasing proliferation of fake images has attracted widespread attention.
 Compared to Generative Adversarial Networks (GANs), diffusion models (DMs), as today's SOTA generative models, exhibit better generation quality~\cite{ADM} and even support powerful text-to-image models such as DALL-E2~\cite{DALLE2}, Stable Diffusion~\cite{LDM}.
 Currently, one can use different types of generative models to create realistic faces or complex scene images and it is foreseeable that more generative models for image synthesis will emerge in the future.
 Therefore, it is the goal for the community to develop a more practical method to distinguish fake images that are synthesized with unknown forgery techniques as the unseen generative models will emerge inadvertently.

-The prior paradigm for fake image detection is to learn artifacts of fake images by capturing the subtle differences between real and fake images ~\cite{AutoGAN,CNNDetection}.
-As shown in Figure \ref{fig: fake trace}, the detector distinguishes images as real or fake based on the presence of specific artifacts in the image.
-It is challenging to generalize to other unknown generative models, which may carry unseen or even imperceptible artifacts.
-Thus, a practical fake image detector should have strong capabilities in tackling fake images manipulated by unknown generative models.
+The prior paradigm for fake image detection is to learn artifacts of fake images by capturing the subtle differences between real and fake images ~\cite{wang2019fakespotter, CNNDetection, huang2020fakepolisher, wang2021faketagger}.
+Our empirical research confirms that there is a huge challenge in detecting unknown fake images: the model can easily form a classification manifold on the images of the training set, while new generative fake images and their distinctive artifacts will be randomly scattered in this space, as shown in Figure \ref{fig: fake trace} left.
 Unfortunately, the existing studies are trapped in the endless efforts to spot the artifacts by investigating the subtle differences between real and fake \cite{corvi2023detection}.